top of page

 My Jewellery

-My fine silver pieces are created using silver clay.
-Silver clay looks like clay used for sculpting.
-It can be moulded and shaped like sculpting clay.
-However, silver clay contains fine particles of 100% recycled pure silver mixed with a binder.
-When fired, the binder burns away leaving only the solid silver.
-I can do this in my kitchen with a blow torch!
-It is then known as fine silver and can be hallmarked with a 999.
+My fine silver pieces are created using silver clay which is perfect for capturing natural textures and moulding shapes.
+Silver clay contains fine particles of 100% recycled pure silver.
+When fired, the clay burns away leaving only the solid silver.
+It is then known as fine silver which can be hallmarked with 999 and is 99.9% silver.

 My jewellery is not currently hallmarked but I hope to do this in future.